rmartinezferia/APssurgo/README.md

 ## Warning

-Note that data from SSURGO at a small scale (i.e. field) is essentially unreliable and should be used with caution when setting up the APSIM model.
-Rather data should be used as "starting-point" and verified against field measurements when available.
+Note that data from SSURGO at field scale is essentially unreliable and should be used with caution when setting up the APSIM model.
+Rather, SSURGO data should be used as "starting-point" and verified against field measurements when available.

 ## About the code